paxdotdev/pax/lab-journal-zb.md

 3) when I added stacker to lib, ran into the same import issue with built-ins for Numeric/Size and the re-exports of them by stacker.
 Solved this by removing Numeric & Size from the built-ins.
 But a real solution would be to add proper dedupe logic.
 Wasn't immediately obvious if we should just use type name to dedupe.

-Probably due to different apparent import paths for the aliased pax_lang::... import vs. the pax_runtime_api::... import, both pointing to the same struct
+Probably due to different apparent import paths for the aliased pax_engine::... import vs. the pax_runtime::api::... import, both pointing to the same struct
-Using the `import_path` discovered dynamically in our hard-coded list, instead of using `pax_runtime_api::Numeric` in the hard-coded list, for example, is probably a suitable approach
+Using the `import_path` discovered dynamically in our hard-coded list, instead of using `pax_runtime::api::Numeric` in the hard-coded list, for example, is probably a suitable approach

 4) Hit a bug when using the stacker horizontally with text.
 Realized I had somehow lost absolute positioning on the native layer.
 Fixed it and finished navbar